Our Mission.

-Here are several reasons why undocumented students and students of color need support in higher education:
+Undocumented students and students of color face systemic barriers in higher education.

 Students of color and first-generation low-income students often emerge from communities grappling with systemic disadvantages and generational racial trauma.
 These challenges include limited access to quality education, economic disparities, language barriers, and discriminatory policies.